-However if you see, our group is a great combination that includes a manager, military, entertainer, party organizer, photographer and a bag carrier like me who has everything inside the bag for daily usage.
+However, if you see, our group is a great combination that includes a manager, military, entertainer, party organizer, photographer, and a bag carrier like me who has everything inside the bag for daily usage.

 As I said earlier it’s not great to have foreigners with you while traveling inside Bangladesh but there are some exceptional cases like we utilized Bob’s presence to get into a random boat.
 Just because we had him, nobody complained while getting into the boat.

-We reached around 2PM in the afternoon and jumped into lunch as we all were super hungry.
-Again bargaining with restaurant about the price that ended up as a big fight.
+We reached around 2 PM and jumped into lunch as we all were super hungry.
+Again bargaining with the restaurant about the price ended up as a big fight.
 None of us was happy with the price and quality of fish that day as well.
 But after having a dramatic lunch we decided not to go to the hotel even though we were tired!
-We didn’t want to sleep like the other day and miss the life of island before sunset.
+We didn’t want to sleep like the other day and miss the life of the island before sunset.

 On our way to the night market, we stopped for the sunset, enjoyed talking about life.
-We all knew that was an exclusive trip and we might not get the chance to enjoy like the way we did!
+We all knew that was an exclusive trip and we might not get the chance to enjoy the way we did!
 Everything was unplanned and we expected nothing from the reconciliation plan for our friendship.

-In real life, we all are close but due to have career and pressure all of us couldn’t get time to see each other regularly.
+In real life, we all are close but due to having a career and pressure all of us couldn’t get time to see each other regularly.
 Even some of us could meet, but only for few hours that is not enough to feel each other.
 The Saint Martin trip has given us a lot and taken nothing!

 A party that can be remembered for the rest of our life.
-We danced like nobody was watching us and slept with huge pain in our leg for dancing like crazy.
+We danced like nobody was watching us and slept with a huge pain in our leg for dancing like crazy.

-Next day, we took the boat from Keari Ghat at 3PM and reached Teknaf around 6PM!
+The next day, we took the boat from Keari Ghat at 3 PM and reached Teknaf around 6 PM!
 We all got into one bus but Mehedi & I got down in Chittagong.
 Bob left for Cox’s Bazar by another bus that charged 200 taka from Teknaf!
-Rest of our friends had to attend office right after the day they arrived and that was a pressure.
-We said good bye to our awesome trip and prepared for the challenges that can disconnect us from each other again!
+The rest of our friends had to attend office right after the day they arrived and that was pressure.
+We said goodbye to our awesome trip and prepared for the challenges that can disconnect us from each other again!
 However, while leaving, we promised that we will plan a trip again!
 How many of you believe that we will make it?
 Let me know your thought!

-If we do, you will definitely know!
+If we do, you will know!